 [Journal writing and the Robinson Curriculum does this very well (we don't do Robinson six days, however.)
 SPEAKING: Our family gets the chance to speak in front of strangers when we minister to people at a local abortion clinic while doing community service.]

 3. They MUST have insight into the major institutions like courts, corporations and the military, including details of the ideas that drive them.
-Government schools fall very short of this: not taught how to speak mind clearly or give good arguments--it would lead to much more effective dissent--however, this is what America was founded on!
+Government schools fall very short of this: not taught how to speak one's mind clearly or how to give good arguments--it would lead to much more effective dissent--however, this is what America was founded on!
 Government schools don't teach an understanding of the inner-workings of our institutions!

 4. Repeated exercises in the forms of GOOD MANNERS & POLITENESS : not touched in public schools.
 This is based on the utter truth that politeness and civility are the basis of all future relationships, alliances, access to places you might want to go.
 This is the complete opposite of what goes on in the public schools.
 "Now don't just tell me that's common sense because every public school I've ever been in, and I've been in hundreds, is a laboratory of rudeness, cruelty, sloppiness, coarseness."-John Taylor Gatto